 This terrific campground has 300 full hook-up RV sites with beautiful landscaping, an amazing pool area, a restaurant, Wi-Fi, cable TV, newspaper delivery, and trash pick-up.

 Watch our short video below to see more of what we love about this amazing RV resort!

 If you’d prefer a nice, quiet location a bit farther inland consider Lakeland, Florida.
 As the name implies, there are several lakes with wonderful nature trails all around the city.
 When in Lakeland, our friend Mary Ottenwess recommends the Sanlan RV Resort.

-There is also a 27 hole golf course for those that enjoy golfing and the clubhouse provides lessons during the season.
-The park in close to Lakeland with shopping, sports stadiums, universities/colleges and other amenities.
-A short bike or car ride away is Circle B Nature reserve which also provides several trails for wildlife viewing and where you can see some of the largest alligators found in Florida.
-You can stay for a night, a month, a season or longer.
+There is also a 27-hole golf course for those that enjoy golfing and the clubhouse provides lessons during the season.
+The park is close to Lakeland with shopping, sports stadiums, universities/colleges, and other amenities.
+A short bike or car ride away is Circle B Nature Reserve which also provides several trails for wildlife viewing and where you can see some of the largest alligators found in Florida.
+You can stay for a night, a month, a season, or longer.
 It’s a very nice RV community and we’ve definitely built some lifelong friendships.”

 Camping on Florida’s Spring-Fed Rivers

 No discussion of Florida would be complete without highlighting the crystal clear spring-fed rivers found near the Nature Coast.

 My personal favorite is Rainbow Springs State Park.
 This state park campground has huge sites with full hook-ups and access to the crystal clear river.
 The water is so clear, it looks like a swimming pool.

 Watch this short video to see all Rainbow Springs has to offer including a sneak peek at the campground.